Scott Carmel | Southside Capital

-Scott Carmel is a portfolio manager at Hutchin Hill Capital, a New York-based hedge fund.
-At Hutchin Hill, he manages a long/short equities portfolio focusing on the financial services sector.
-Prior to joining Hutchin Hill, Scott was a portfolio manager at Surveyor Capital (a division of Citadel).
-Previously, Scott was a Senior Analyst at Philadelphia Financial of San Francisco.
+Scott Carmel is the founder of hedge fund Southside Capital, which invests primarily in the financial services sector.
+Prior to founding Southside, Scott was a managing director and portfolio manager at Hutchin Hill Capital, a New York-based hedge fund.
+Prior to joining Hutchin Hill, Scott was a portfolio manager at Surveyor Capital (a division of Citadel) and a Senior Analyst at Philadelphia Financial of San Francisco.

 Scott graduated cum laude from New York University’s Stern School of Business with a bachelor’s degree in Finance and Information Systems.

 Prior to joining Dietel Partners, Tom Fry was a Managing Director at The Draper Richards Kaplan (DRK) Foundation where he identified and supported early-stage global social entrepreneurs and engaged DRK Donors.

 Prior to joining DRK, Tom was an Associate Partner at New Profit, a high-touch philanthropic funder, where he supported organizations in the firm’s portfolio by helping them refine their program and revenue models, add talent, develop organizational capacity, and scale their impact.
 He was also actively involved in sourcing and selecting innovative, entrepreneur-led organizations and engaging current and prospective donors.
 Previously, Tom served as the Director of Operations for Grassroot Soccer, leading the operational build-out for the organization in South Africa.